-Once we have agreed on dates and times, we send out a Booking Confirmation Pack via Australia Post which comes with the Confirmation, Terms and Conditions, Incursion Checklist and a CD full of resources such as fact sheets, activity sheets and more.
-Please email or call us directly or fill out the Contact Form.
+Once we have agreed on dates and times, we send out a Booking Confirmation Email which comes with the Confirmation, Terms and Conditions, Incursion Checklist and we also send a USB card full of resources such as fact sheets, activity sheets and more.
+Please email or call us directly, or fill out the Contact Form.

 - Will you visit our Regional destination?

 We’d sure love to!
 We have been as far south as Tasmania, Victoria, and the ACT.
 We even once visited a school in Papua New Guinea!
 We’ve visited many regional NSW locations such as The Riverina, Dubbo, Trangie, West Wyalong, Boggabri, Emmaville, Merimbula, Tumbarumba and everywhere in between!
 We do need to prepare a quote however, and it does depend upon your location and how many attendees/students will be involved.
 We endeavour to visit as many regional locations as possible and try to do our best when it comes to affordability.
 We have general minimum fees for various regional areas.
 Please contact us for more information about having us to your regional venue.

 - Do you have a Risk Assessment for your incursions and exhibitions?